 “Ow!
-Why you always hittin’ me?”
-He whined.
+Why you always hittin’ me?” he whines.

 “Because I want you,” I say, rubbing her leg over the cover, “and I need to make sure you are fit and that you have everything that you need before I ravish your body.”
 My hands move up to her thigh.
 So as not to torture her, I skip past her stomach and kiss her neck.
 “Okay?”
 I breathe into her neck.
 Her breath catches as her fingers entwine in my hair.
 No fair.

-“Me, too.”
-He said, smiling back and setting up her tray table.
+“Me, too,” he says, smiling back and setting up her tray table.

 “Not too hot, I hope,” I say.